nicpittman/tropical_pacific_carbon_export/readme.md

 You will  need to ensure you have all of the dependencies outlined in *requirements.txt*

-You can create an Anaconda environment (with conda-forge) using *requirements.txt*:
+You can create an Anaconda environment (with conda-forge) using *requirements.txt* (There may be xESMF compatability issues):

 ```
 conda config --append channels conda-forge